Nicollet Mall: Today

-The Dayton's department store at 7th & Nicollet was renamed Marshall Field's in 2001, and then Macy's in 2006.
-It closed in 2017 and is being renovated as an indoor shopping mall, to open in 2020.
-In late 2019, the original Dayton's signage, removed after the Marshall Field's rename in 2001, was restored to its original place.
-The corporate descendant of Dayton's, Target Corporation, has a large presence on the Mall, with both their corporate headquarters at 10th Street and a two-level retail store at 9th.
+The Dayton's department store between 7th and 8th Streets was rebranded Marshall Field's in 2001, and then Macy's in 2006.
+It closed in 2017 and was renovated as an indoor shopping mall and office space.
+Renamed The Dayton's Project, the shopping center opened in 2021 with an open concept retail space on the first and second floor.
+In late 2019, the original Dayton's signage, removed in 2001, was restored.
+The corporate descendant of Dayton's, Target Corporation, has a large presence on the Mall, with both its corporate headquarters at 10th Street and a two-level retail store at 9th Street.